‘Where it all begins’

 What we believe: In Baptism we are invited to share in the life of Jesus, the Christ.
 The main symbol of Baptism, pouring water or (better), immersion in water, is not primarily a sign of being washed clean of sin, although original sin and all personal sins are forgiven in Baptism.
 Rather, it tells us about death and new life.
 Going under the water in Baptism symbolizes dying to the old life and sin.
 Coming up again is like rising to a new life in God.
 This is ‘where it all begins’.

-Infant Baptisms:Baptisms are celebrated in St Patrick’s Church each Sunday at 2.00pm and in St Brigid’s Church on the last Sunday of the month at 12.15pm .
+Infant Baptisms:Baptisms are celebrated in St Patrick’s Church one Saturday and one Sunday a month and in St Brigid’s Church on the last Sunday of the month.
 It is usual for children to be baptised in the parish where they live, or where they worship (their local Christian community).
 Contact should be made to the sacristy at least six weeks beforehand, as a time of preparation is needed.

 Adult Baptism:our faith Community welcomes adults who wish to become Catholic.
 The preparation of adults to receive Confirmation (and to be in Communion) is known as the Rite of Christian Initiation for Adults.
 Adult Baptism, especially, lets us see that we are not just adding one more member, but we are accepting into our family somebody with a history that enriches ours, somebody with gifts and graces that we lacked before.
 We get to know something about God that we didn’t know before.
 It reminds us that Baptism isn’t just for the individual – it’s a gift to the believing community.
 For more information please contact the sacristy.

 Preparation for parents & godparents: It is conducted by our parish baptism team.
 Baptism is about becoming a member of our Christian family.
 This is coordinated in our parish by our Baptism Team.
-If this is something you are considering please contact Bernadette at 01-6288827
+If this is something you are considering please download and complete the form below

 Godparents:There are many reasons behind the choice of godparents, and various understandings of what the role of godparents actually is.
 For the Christian Community the role of the godparent has a twofold purpose: